adieyal/sd-dynamic-prompts/README.md

 ### Troubleshooting

-In the LastBen colab (and perhaps others), you might see an error relating to dynamicprompts not being found.
+In the LastBen colab (and perhaps others), you might see an error similar to this: `ModuleNotFoundError: No module named 'dynamicprompts'`.
 There seems to be an issue causing extensions that rely on install.py from being installed properly.
 A workaround is to run this command before you start the webui:

 `!python -m pip install dynamicprompts`